pablovazquezg/expense-manager/README.md

   - [License](#license)

 ## What is this?
-`expense-manager` is a free utility that automates the process of consolidating and categorizing your personal financial transactions.
-To use it, you just need those transactions in .csv files, which you typically can download directly from your different financial accounts (see an example [here](https://github.com/pablovazquezg/expense_manager/blob/master/media/account_activity_example.csv))
+**`expense-manager` is an LLM-powered utility** that can consolidate and categorize all your personal financial transactions (both income and expenses).
+To use it, you just need those transactions in .csv files, which you can typically download directly from your different financial accounts (see an example [here](https://github.com/pablovazquezg/expense_manager/blob/master/media/account_activity_example.csv))

 Next, you pass those files to the `expense-manager`, which automatically consolidates them into a single view, and assigns a category to each of their transactions choosing from a common, standardized category list (which you could customize as needed).
 ## What can it do for me?